mxagar/linux_nvidia_egpu/README.md

 I will be working with two machines:

-- The Ubuntu machine, which has a GPU attached to it.
+- The Ubuntu machine (hostname `urgull`), which has a GPU attached to it.
-- A Macbook Pro as the main UI, from which I would like to connect to the Ubuntu machine whenever I need to use the GPU.
+- A Macbook Pro as the main UI (hostname `kasiopeia`), from which I would like to connect to the Ubuntu machine whenever I need to use the GPU.

 In order to connect to our Ubuntu machine from the Mac, we need to